 First it’s a case of the fidgets.
 Then it’s the distraction over there.
 Then the black hole of switching unfinished tasks.
 Studying with ADHD is tough.
 These mother-approved tips can help.

-Having two children with attention deficit hyperactivity disorder (ADHD), I tried a lot of traditional study methods through the years, with no success.
+Having two children with attention deficit hyperactivity disorder (ADHD or ADD), I tried a lot of traditional study methods through the years, with no success.
 Such techniques — usually involving sitting down at a table for extended periods with pen, paper, study guides, and textbook — do not accommodate the way that ADHD brains work.

 My son, Josh, has severe ADHD and poor working memory.
 His standardized test scores didn’t reflect his high IQ, because he rarely finished a test in the time allotted.
 The scratching of students’ pencils and whispers from those who had already finished drew his attention away from his work.
 We brainstormed ways to shut out the noise and keep him on task.
 When he wore foam earplugs to block out background noise and used a visual timer to pace himself, he finished every test.

 Study strategies that use the ADHD brain will turn a laggard into an achiever.
 Here are six things we learned about how to study with ADHD: